These guides are AI-generated educational summaries — not legal or medical advice.

 Not requesting that secondary conditions be separately evaluated

-Why: Breast cancer and its treatment frequently cause secondary conditions including depression, anxiety, lymphedema, peripheral neuropathy, and endocrine disorders from hormonal therapy.
+Breast cancer and its treatment frequently cause secondary conditions including depression, anxiety, lymphedema, peripheral neuropathy, and endocrine disorders from hormonal therapy.
 Veterans who do not raise these conditions may lose out on separate ratings for each.

-Do this instead: Before the exam, identify all conditions that developed or worsened because of your breast cancer or its treatment.
+Instead: Before the exam, identify all conditions that developed or worsened because of your breast cancer or its treatment.
 File or note these as secondary-service-connected conditions.
 At the exam, ask the examiner to document the relationship between these conditions and your primary breast cancer diagnosis.

 Impact: Secondary condition ratings (psychiatric, neurological, lymphatic)